MLDSBigGuy/Mongodb-installation/README.md

         - show dbs (shows all dbs)
         - db (shows current db)

 ## 5. Create Collections (foo, db...).
 In ur api, each new group(car, book) is one collection.
-Add user_ids to this collection as id. and pass enco as encoded byte array, retreive the encoded byte array later!
+Add user_ids to this collection as id and pass enco as encoded byte array, retreive the encoded byte array later!
   - use foo (use a foo db)
   - show collections (this is not a realtional db. cant get docs from diff. collections
   - Objectid() creates _id: if u forgot to create one!
 This Objectid have many properties like date-time etc.,. tHIS ID CAN MAKE U TO UNIQUELY RETRIEVE DOCS!